All Episodes

 Pretty sad.

-And now there is just order after order, attempt after attempt to basically smear slander, besmirch, use character assassination techniques, and go after and get as much collateral damage that surround Donald Trump, the president as possible.
+And now there is just order after order, attempt after attempt to basically smear, slander, besmirch, use character assassination techniques, and go after and get as much collateral damage that surrounds Donald Trump, the president, as possible.

 And if it means going after women and children, then so be it, according to the media.

-And then the liberal snowflakes, and then the Democratic hypocrites that didn't give a rip about Hillary's server scandal or the Clinton Foundation scandal or Hillary's lies, or the collusion with Bill and Loretta Lynch on the tarmac at an airplane before she's about to make her decision.
+And then the liberal snowflakes, and then the Democratic hypocrites that didn't give a rip about Hillary's server scandal or the Clinton Foundation scandal or Hillary's lies or the collusion with Bill and Loretta Lynch on the tarmac in an airplane before she's about to make her decision.

 None of that seemed to matter.